mm6/InternetOfThingsCourse/projects/project3/Project3.md

 ### Part 3.
 Capturing a BLE signal from an Argon.

    Particle provides a tutorial on the Argon and BLE [here](https://docs.particle.io/tutorials/device-os/bluetooth-le/).
 Using the firmware from the tutorial (copied below), configure your Argon to act as a BLE peripheral.
 Submit a screen shot showing a BLE central device connected to your Argon.
 I have had success using LightBlue described [here](https://punchthrough.com/lightblue/).
-The article at Argon recommends using the [nRF Toolbox mobile app](https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Toolbox) from Nordic Semiconductor.
+The article on the Argon and BLE at  Particle recommends using the [nRF Toolbox mobile app](https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Toolbox) from Nordic Semiconductor.
 Either of these (or perhaps another) will do fine.

 ```
 #include "Particle.h"